 The data is now ready to be analyzed using Snowflake.

 You can also unload data into the stage.
 The following SQL command creates a MOST_PURCHASES table and populates it with the results of a query that finds the top 10 users with the most purchases, and then unloads the table data into the stage:

 -- find top 10 users by purchases, unload into stage CREATE TABLE most_purchases as select * FROM users ORDER BY purchases desc LIMIT 10; COPY INTO @encrypted_customer_stage/most_purchases FROM most_purchases;

-Snowflake encrypts the data files copied into the customer’s staging location using the master key stored in the stage object.
+Snowflake encrypts the data files copied into the customer’s stage using the master key stored in the stage object.
 Snowflake adheres to the S3 client-side encryption protocol for the cloud storage service.
 A customer can download the encrypted data files using any client or tool that supports client-side encryption.